tiyab/dotfiles/README.md

 Bash only, no dependencies!

 !!
 Small Warning !!
-There is still some issue that I am trying to fix
+There is still some minor issues that I am trying to fix

 # About
 > Note: Read me until the end before running the install script!